 Software Tools & Development

 NUCATS offers software tools to help in the planning, development and conduct of research.
-Plus, the Center for Data Science & Informatics develops and supports more than 20 software tools to augment and accelerate the translational research process.
+The Center for Data Science & Informatics and Applied Research Informatics Group have developed and support more than 20 software tools to augment and accelerate the translational research process.

 Available tools include: